- How Do You Accept the Death of Your Beloved Cat?

 Giving up isn’t really what you want to do – but the problem is you just don’t know how to keep going.
 Take heart, for here you’ll find the strength, courage, and hope you need to fight those “I want to give up” feelings.
 My first teaching job was in Africa, at an American school… Read More »How to Keep Going – Even When You Want to Give Up

-- How to Deal With Guilt and Grief After Rehoming Your Dog
+- How to Cope With Guilt and Grief After Rehoming Your Dog

 - How to Forgive Yourself for Not Doing More

 Don’t let guilt and regret consume and overwhelm you.
 These seven practical steps on how to forgive yourself for not doing more will help you heal, let go of the past, and move forward.
 Who knows — maybe you’ll even start to plant the seeds and nurture the conditions that will help you Blossom into… Read More »How to Forgive Yourself for Not Doing More

 - How to Be Happy Even Though You’re Childless

 Coping with childlessness is like grieving the loss of a loved one: you never “get over” the pain.
 But you can be childless and still have a happy, fulfilled, and even joyful life.
 My husband and I first started dealing with infertility 10 years ago.
 Grieving was a process that took a long time and… Read More »How to Be Happy Even Though You’re Childless

 - What to Do When You Can’t Stop Wanting a Baby

 Whether you’re childless because of infertility or miscarriages – or you simply ran out of time – the hard truth is you’ll probably never stop wanting a baby.
 The sadness, disappointment, and heartbreak never really goes away.
 That’s the bad news; I thought it’d be good to get it out of the way.
 But there… Read More »What to Do When You Can’t Stop Wanting a Baby

 - 7 Reasons the Grieving Process Takes Longer for Some People